agrija9/Convolutional-VAE-for-3D-Turbulence-Data/README.md

 The CVAE implements 3D Convolutions (3DConvs) and is a modification to the one used by [Xing (2018)](https://cerfacs.fr/wp-content/uploads/2018/11/CFD_RAPSTAGE2018_XING.pdf).

-## 3D CFD Data Description
+## Data Description

-The plot below is an example of a processed cube sample.
-We model the 3 dimensions of the cube using voxels.
-Each cube has dimensions of ```21x21x21```.
-Also, each cube contains phyiscal information along its three velocity components.
-We feed these three components to a 3DConv simultaneously (similar to RGB images).
+This dataset is composed of extracted cubes from a Heating-Ventilation-and-Air-Conditioning (HVAC) duct CFD simulation.

+Each cube represents a three dimensional temporal snapshot of the turbulent flow carrying physical information at a particular time.
+The information extracted from the simulation is based on flow variable (velocity U , static pressure p), the vector component (x, y, z) for U , the scalar component for p as well as the orientation of the flow based on the normal direction of the slice.

+Each cube carries phyisical information along a velocity and a pressure component, such components are treated as channels that are then fed into a 3DConv simultaneously with Pytorch.

+We use voxels to represent our 3D cubes as arrays of dimensions `21 × 21 × 21 x 2000 (x_coord, y_coord, z_coord, timestep)`.
+The plot below is an example of a cube data sample, visualize an individual cube sample in the form of a heatmap using matplotlib.

-Our dataset consists of a flow simulation with 100 time steps, this totals 9600 cubes (for each velocity component).
+In total, our dataset consists of a flow simulation with 100 time steps, this totals 9600 cubes (for each velocity component).

 <!--For further questions about the data and data pre-processing, contact Christian Gscheidle (christian.gscheidle@scai.fraunhofer.de).-->